 Early Warning Signs You Should Never Ignore

-Even if a wound is completely painless, do not assume it is harmless.
-Book an assessment if you notice any of these on your feet or legs:
+Even a painless wound is not harmless.
+See a doctor if you notice any of these on your feet or legs:

 If you are managing a diabetic foot ulcer Ipoh clinics see every week, these are red flags that need attention now — not “wait and see.”
-The sooner we begin advanced wound care Ipoh patients can access close to home, the better your chances of healing fully and keeping your foot intact.
+The sooner wound care begins, the better your chances of healing fully and keeping your foot intact.

 A slow-healing sore is not something to monitor at home.
-If you have diabetes and a wound older than 48-72 hours, see a doctor now.
+If you have diabetes and a wound older than 48-72 hours, it is safer to be seen by a doctor.

 Call or WhatsApp SERI Mediclinic Silibin: +60 12-943 3882

-As a panel clinic for major insurers, PERKESO/SOCSO, and the Madani/government panel, many visits may be covered — so cost should never be the reason you delay care.
+As a panel clinic for major insurers, PERKESO/SOCSO, and the Madani/government panel, many visits may be covered.

 How to Break the Chain: Prevention That Works

-• Seek treatment early — any wound lasting more than 48-72 hours deserves a professional look.
+- Seek care early — any wound lasting more than 48-72 hours deserves a professional look.
 With neuropathy, the pain may never come.

-These steps are simple but powerful.
-If you would like a structured plan, our team can combine wound prevention with a full medical checkup so nothing is missed.
+Simple but powerful.
+For a structured plan, our team can combine wound prevention with a full medical checkup so nothing is missed.

-• Close follow-up to prevent recurrence.
-Where a wound needs debridement or a small procedure, our minor surgery service is available on-site.
+- Close follow-up to reduce recurrence.
+Where debridement or a small procedure is needed, minor surgery is available on-site.

-Your care is led by Dr. Hema Seridaran, experienced in advanced dressing techniques, chronic wound management, and personalised diabetes treatment.
+Care at SERI Mediclinic is led by Dr. Hema Seridaran, experienced in dressing techniques, chronic wound management, and diabetes care.
 Learn more about us and our Kampar and Silibin branches.

 Frequently Asked Questions